 This point of contention is a constant distraction.

-This week a caller brought to my attention an ad for a constructive notice that would be affecting a prominant Black community, a community that has been labeled as a brownfield area, by Florida Statues.
+Sometime ago a caller brought to my attention an ad for a constructive notice that would be affecting a prominent Black community, a community that has been labeled as a brownfield area, by Florida Statues.
 She asked me why wasn’t the notice placed in Black newspapers?
 So I called the number listed and the contact person to whom he said he was, a Mr. Michael R. Goldstein, told me when I presented the question to him, “The law says that I don’t have to advertise in your paper.”

 How convenient, the law labels this place as a brownfield which is hazardous to our health but some choose to use the law to not alert through our own media about something that might be killing us.